Click here to return

 The Institute for Gay Men's Health will focus its efforts in several

-areas, including influencing social norms to reinforce positive health values
+areas, including influencing social norms to reinforce positive health

-within the diverse communities of gay men, stimulating public policy, and
+within the diverse communities of gay men, stimulating public policy,

-advancing community research that will evaluate the utilization of models of
+advancing community research that will evaluate the utilization of models

-prevention and direct services for people living with HIV and AIDS, and assess
+prevention and direct services for people living with HIV and AIDS, and

 health trends among men who have sex with men.
 This enhanced research